Ajowan – Trachyspermum copticum

 An absolute, made from the flowers.
 Used mainly for perfumery.
 May cause skin irritation.
 Do not take internally.

 Carrot Seed – Daucus carota

 Use in small amounts in skin creams.
 It is thought to have skin regenerating qualities.
-It may improve the tone and elasticity of skin.
+It may improve the tone and elasticity of the skin.
 Very healing to many skin conditions.
-This oils smells very carroty, so careful when blending.
+This oil smells very carroty, so careful when blending.
 Avoid in pregnancy.

 Catnip – Nepeta cataria